Technikradio/Node2/README.md

  * test: run the unit tests
  * doc: create the documentation of Node

+Please add -Dscala.home=$SCALA_HOME to the command before you enter the desired targets in order to tell ant where your installation of ant is located.
+Note that if you haven't set your system variables to contain SCALA_HOME replace it with the path pointing to your installation.

 This software is tested under multiple versions of linux and under Mac OSX 10.11.
 It may work under windows yet but we haven't tested it yet.